LunarWatcher/upm/README.md

 ## What?

-Installs shit so you don't have to.
+Installs shit so you don't have to, and manages the dependencies of the dependencies so you're not stuck with version mismatches.

 ## Like?